Pictures

 Awards : Companion of the Bath, Distinguished Service Order and Bar, Military Cross, Grand Officer of the Sovereign Military Order of Malta

-The son of General F. D. Frost of the Indian Army, John Frost was born in Poona, India, on the 31st December 1912.
-His childhood was spent in a variety of places; the family returned to England before the outbreak of the First World War in 1914 and his father was posted to France, where he earned the Military Cross and was Mentioned in Despatches on no fewer than five occasions.
-After the Armistice his father was posted to Mesopotamia (now Iraq), but the remainder of the family returned to India until it was practical for them to relocate to a settlement just outside of Baghdad; and it was here that Frost began to learn Arabic.
-In 1921 the family travelled back to England where Frost was sent to school at Wellington.
-His progress here declined and so he was moved to the much more compatible Monkton Combe, then to Sandhurst, and was subsequently commissioned into the Cameronians (Scottish Rifles) in 1932, with whom he served in both England and Palestine.
+John Frost was born in Poona, India, on the 31st December 1912, the son of General F. D. Frost of the Indian Army.
+The family returned to England before the start of the First World War in 1914, in which his father participated, earning the Military Cross and being Mentioned in Despatches on no fewer than five occasions.
+After the War, his father was posted to Mesopotamia, now Iraq, but John and the remainder of the family returned to India until it was practical for them to join him, eventually taking up residence just outside of Baghdad.
+During his stay here, the young John Frost began to learn Arabic.
+The family returned to England in 1921, and John attended school at Wellington.
+His progress here was, however, in decline, and so he was moved to the more compatible Monkton Combe, thence to Sandhurst, and, in 1932, he took up a commission with the Cameronians (Scottish Rifles), with whom he served in England and Palestine.

 Major Victor Dover of C Company wrote in his book, The Silken Canopy, "Johnny was tall and inclined to be heavily built (not an advantage for parachuting); he had eyes that twinkled behind heavy lids, but they could, at times, flash with impatience if not anger.
 He grew a rather untidy moustache which he had a habit of pulling and twisting - a habit which helped to keep it rather untidy.
 He was a dreamer of battles to be fought and to be won; there was no such thing as defeat in his dreams, dreams which became reality.
 Johnny Frost had a mystical magic - no need for him to write high-sounding messages to his junior commanders or to address the men whom he led with words of inspiration - such was the aura which surrounded him.
 He was sentimental, sometimes ruthless when he had to be, sometimes aloof, but always calm.
 I shall never know if he knew fear, but if he did, I never saw it.
 He chuckled rather than laughed and he chuckled easily and frequently.
 Johnny was a modest man, almost shy in matters which concerned him personally.
 On the other hand he was frequently outspoken to officers senior to himself when he disagreed with a proposed plan of action - and he did so with authority and a conviction that was almost divine! {Regarding a portrait that Dover painted of Frost in 1978} His shooting-stick symbolizes his nonchalance and his belief that a commander should never become involved with a personal weapon - his task was to command and win the battle, and not get himself into a position of personal combat."